litepalette/litepalette.github.io/_posts/2020-02-05-information-theory-podcast.md

-### **Information-theoretic approach for consciousness or something**
+### **Information-theoretic approach for consciousness**

-- Low level VS high level processes **Emergence**

-- I feel I've read things on this somewhere - representation and intentions being higher level      brain processes that would correlate to their (physical) neural substrates
+- High level processes like reasoning about things, having intentions, representation, seems irreducible to its (physical) neural substrates

-* The claim that higher level processes emerges out of lower level physical processes have been     challenged
+- Relates to topics in the philosophy of mind; challenging the above view would be physicalism or any kinds of materialism